holstt/google-drive-discordbot/README.md

 - An url to a spreadsheet where the GCP account has _editor_ access.
 As such, you have to ensure that the spreadsheet is shared with the email of the account.
 - The sheet complies with certain rules in order for the GoogleDriveService to insert/register the attendance correctly in the sheet.
 It is possible to have a compliant sheet created for you from a template, by simply providing an id on a completely empty sheet at the first attendance request.
 Then the service will create an attendance sheet and register the attendance. attendance ready-made

 To register attendance call the endpoint `sheet/attendance-updates` with a json object containing the spreadsheet id and attendees with their presence status and an optional message.
-If the spreadsheet contains multiple tabs (sheets), and the attendance is **not** on the first tab, then the sheetId should always be specified.
+If the spreadsheet contains multiple tabs (sheets), and the attendance is **not** on the first tab, then the sheetId must be specified.

 ```JSONC
 {